An Evolution Beyond Symbols

 How Does VBS Work?

-With a deep mine of VIN data, the VBS can access a depth of data beyond basic vehicle information to include post-factory installed features and new and used car listings data.
-Full VIN data allows CARFAX and Pinnacle to develop a risk “score” based on individual vehicle values, safety features and options.
-This leads to more accurate and incisive assessment and pricing of risk.
+By using the full 17-digit VIN, the VBS goes beyond basic vehicle information to include post-factory installed features and new and used car listing data.
+Full VIN data allows CARFAX and Pinnacle to develop a risk “score” based on individual vehicle values,

 Roosevelt C. Mosley Jr., FCAS, MAAA, CSPA